Zacks: Analysts Expect Commercial Vehicle Group, Inc. (NASDAQ:CVGI) Will Announce Quarterly Sales of $217.21 Million

-Wall Street brokerages expect Commercial Vehicle Group, Inc. (NASDAQ:CVGI) to announce sales of $217.21 million for the current quarter, according to Zacks.
-Two analysts have provided estimates for Commercial Vehicle Group’s earnings, with the highest sales estimate coming in at $219.81 million and the lowest estimate coming in at $214.60 million.
-Commercial Vehicle Group reported sales of $187.11 million during the same quarter last year, which would suggest a positive year over year growth rate of 16.1%.
-The business is scheduled to report its next earnings results on Monday, May 17th.
+Wall Street analysts predict that Commercial Vehicle Group, Inc. (NASDAQ:CVGI) will report sales of $217.21 million for the current quarter, according to Zacks.
+Two analysts have made estimates for Commercial Vehicle Group’s earnings.
+The lowest sales estimate is $214.60 million and the highest is $219.81 million.
+Commercial Vehicle Group reported sales of $187.11 million during the same quarter last year, which indicates a positive year-over-year growth rate of 16.1%.
+The firm is expected to report its next quarterly earnings results on Monday, May 17th.

-On average, analysts expect that Commercial Vehicle Group will report full year sales of $889.63 million for the current fiscal year, with estimates ranging from $854.36 million to $924.89 million.
-For the next financial year, analysts expect that the firm will report sales of $982.97 million, with estimates ranging from $965.21 million to $1.00 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of research firms that cover Commercial Vehicle Group.
+According to Zacks, analysts expect that Commercial Vehicle Group will report full-year sales of $889.63 million for the current fiscal year, with estimates ranging from $854.36 million to $924.89 million.
+For the next year, analysts forecast that the firm will post sales of $982.97 million, with estimates ranging from $965.21 million to $1.00 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research firms that follow Commercial Vehicle Group.

-Commercial Vehicle Group (NASDAQ:CVGI) last issued its earnings results on Wednesday, March 10th.
-The company reported ($0.05) EPS for the quarter, missing analysts’ consensus estimates of $0.04 by ($0.09).
+Commercial Vehicle Group (NASDAQ:CVGI) last released its quarterly earnings results on Wednesday, March 10th.
+The company reported ($0.05) earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.04 by ($0.09).
+The firm had revenue of $216.00 million for the quarter, compared to analyst estimates of $188.70 million.
 Commercial Vehicle Group had a negative net margin of 5.85% and a negative return on equity of 7.44%.
-The firm had revenue of $216.00 million during the quarter, compared to analyst estimates of $188.70 million.

 Commercial Vehicle Group Company Profile